KaNe23/secret_share/README.md

 - implement expiration times for secrets
 - add env vars for AES key length
 - add redis as data store
-- check if URL key seems to have the correct size